Bob Smith (New Hampshire politician): U.S. Senate

 Smith did not run for re-election in 1990, instead running for the U.S. Senate seat that was being vacated by retiring Republican Gordon J. Humphrey, who was retiring after pledging not to serve more than two terms.
 His opponent was Democrat John A. Durkin, who had previously served in the Senate from 1975 to 1980.
 Smith beat him in a landslide, taking 65% of the vote to Durkin's 31%.
-Humphrey resigned in December after being elected to the New Hampshire Senate and Smith was appointed to replace him for the final two months of his term.
+Humphrey resigned in December after being elected to New Hampshire's State Senate, and Smith was appointed to replace him for the final 27 days of his U.S. Senate term.

 The Vietnam War POW/MIA issue, concerning the fate of possible missing or captured Americans in Vietnam, became Smith's major issue in Congress in 1985, partly spurred on by his growing up without knowing how his own father died in World War II.
 Smith helped create, and served as vice-chairman of, the 1991–1993 Senate Select Committee on POW/MIA Affairs.
 Smith ran for re-election in 1996 and only narrowly defeated Democratic former U.S. Representative Richard Swett, taking 49% of the vote to Swett's 46%.
 Smith had established himself as the most conservative Senator from the Northeast, and Bill Clinton's coattails nearly caused his defeat.
 On the night of the election many American media networks incorrectly projected that Swett had won.

 During his tenure in the Senate, Smith was a strident opponent of gay rights.
 In 1994, Smith and fellow Republican senator Jesse Helms of North Carolina introduced an amendment denying federal funding to schools which promoted homosexuality in their curricula.
 The amendment passed by a vote of 63–36.
 In October 1997, President Bill Clinton nominated openly gay diplomat James Hormel to be United States Ambassador to Luxembourg, the first time an openly LGBT person had been nominated for an ambassadorship.
 Smith, with fellow Republican Senators James Inhofe and Tim Hutchinson, campaigned vigorously against Hormel's nomination.
 Along with Helms, he was also one of three Senators to vote against the confirmation of Ruth Bader Ginsburg to the Supreme Court in the same term.